Friday 29. May 2020

-Rocky Trail Entertainment in conjunction with Nerang State High School presents the inaugural Gold Coast Schools Mountain Bike Comp at Nerang National Park.
+Rocky Trail Entertainment in conjunction with Nerang State High School presents the second Gold Coast Schools Mountain Bike Comp at Nerang National Park.

 This event is all about encouraging students of all abilities to come and race with their mates in a safe and social environment.
 They will have an exciting racing experience and enjoy a fun event atmosphere together – great memories to share!
 Students will have the opportunity to test their riding ability across three skill areas on the popular Nerang mountain bike trails – Endurance, Speed and Technical Skills.